-The Perkins EU Stage V compliant 1200J Series of diesel engine must be operated using Ultra Low Sulfur Diesel.
+The Perkins 904J series of diesel engine must be operated using Ultra Low Sulfur Diesel.
 The sulphur content of this fuel must be lower than 15 PPM.
 This fuel complies with the emissions regulations that are prescribed by the Environmental Protection Agency of the United States.
+In Europe, sulfur free diesel fuels with sulphur content less than 0.0010 percent (10 PPM) (mg/kg)) is required by regulation for use in engines certified to EU nonroad Stage V emissions.